-17% increase in noncurrent receivables Corresponds to the additional mix of buyers opting longer payment schemes.
+Corresponds to the additional mix of buyers opting longer payment schemes.

-17% increase in available for sale financial assets Mainly due to the increase in market price of the Group's AFS
+Mainly due to the increase in market price of the Group's AFS

-47% increase in property and equipment Mainly due to the purchase of transportation vehicles and office equipments to be used in operations
+Mainly due to the purchase of transportation vehicles and office equipments to be used in operations

-Sta.
-Lucia Land, Inc. SEC Form 17-A 2020 26% increase in other noncurrent assets This is due to significant security deposits made for 2016.
+This is due to significant security deposits made for 2016.